- Default Networks

 The Network Manager screen (Home -> Network) shows all the existing networks with their IP range, VLAN ID, and the ethernet ports they are using.

-If you want to create your own network, tap Edit -> Create Network, then choose the network type.
+If you want to create your own network, tap Create Network, then choose the network type.

-Multi-WAN Connection: If you have more than one WAN connection, please find more details here: Firewalla feature guide: Multi-WAN.
+If you wish to have more than one WAN connection, you can create a new connection in Network Manager after the initial setup.
+Please find more details here: Firewalla feature guide: Multi-WAN.

 To create a WAN connection, you'd need to assign an ethernet port which connects to your ISP Device (a modem or router), a VLAN ID (if any), and a connection type.